brettchalupa/brettchalupa.github.io/_posts/2016-12-11-thoughts-on-bumpers.md

 The iPhone app has weekly prompts to give people inspiration for what to talk about, if needed.
 They are interesting to think about, and I like listening to different people’s answers.
 It is one of the main ways I have found different folks’ profiles.
 A couple questions so far have been: “Would you survive the zombie apocalypse?” and “Who is your idol (and why)?”

-It would be nice to be able to edit the title and description of a bumper to fix typos—although maybe not being able to is intentional, similar how tweets are not editable.
+It would be nice to be able to edit the title and description of a bumper to fix typos—although maybe not being able to is intentional, similar to how tweets are not editable.

 ## Listening